Universality of Pattern Formation: Application to QCD

 \subsection{Acknowledgements}

 MCO thanks C.\ M.\ Bender and Z.\ Nussinov and STS thanks A.\ Grebe and G.\ Kanwar for helpful discussions.
-STS was supported by the NSF Graduate Research Fellowship and the MIT Physics Department Peskoff Fellowship.
+S. T. S. was supported by a Graduate Research Fellowship from the U.S. National Science Foundation under Grant No. 1745302; the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, from DE-SC0011090; and fellowship funding from the MIT Department of Physics.